cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 The [serial port example](./examples/serial.html) shows how to connect the serial port to [xterm.js](http://xtermjs.org) in order to communicate with uClinux running on the virtual device.
-The [two instance example](./examples/two-instanes.html) shows how to connect two instances of the emulator via IrDA.
+The [two instance example](./examples/two-instances.html) shows how to connect two instances of the emulator via IrDA.
 Please refer to the API documentation for more details.

+Serial communication is not supported for OS5.

 ## Sizing and styling the canvas

-When applying CSS to the canvas element you must make sure not to touch `border`, `padding`, `box-size` and `object-fit`.
+When applying CSS to the canvas element you must make sure not to touch `border`, `padding`, `box-sizing` and `object-fit`.
 Messing with those breaks CloudpilotEmu's handling of pointer events.
 If you need border or padding, wrap the canvas in a containing element and apply those properties on the container instead.

 Apart from this restriction you are free to style CloudpilotEmu as you like.
-Regardless of the layout dimensions and aspect of the canvas, the virtual pilot will always be rendered at the maximum size possible and centered, and the surrounding area will be transparent and invisible for pointer events.
+Regardless of the layout dimensions and aspect of the canvas, the virtual Palm will always be rendered at the maximum size possible and centered, and the surrounding area will be transparent and invisible for pointer events.